[Last updated 14th August, 2018]

 They claim the product is “scientifically-proven” and “clinically-proven” to block the impact of gluten and protect tight junctions.

-However, the 3 studies referenced on their website are not real.
+However, the three studies referenced on their website are not real.
 This makes their claims disingenuous and misleading.

 The first study is a grant application, which is a short proposal that outlines a possible study.
 So the study has not actually been conducted.